 Chad volunteer tours are one of the most rewarding and exciting experiences that a traveler can have.
 Chad itself is one of the most diverse places on the African continent, with everything from deserts to ancient cities to immense and uncharted tropical jungles.

 As Chad is so vast and varied, it may be hard for you to zero in on exactly where you want to go and what you want to do.
-Go Volunteer Africa will do two things- give you a basic level of information about volunteering and traveling in Chad and excite you with the knowledge that you are about to serve in a way that is rewarding without bounds for both you and your host community.
+Go Volunteer Africa will do two things- give you a basic level of information about Chad volunteer tours and excite you with the knowledge that you are about to serve in a way that is rewarding without bounds for both you and your host community.

 There are many ways in which Chad is a unique volunteer travel environment and sadly, it is often overlooked by volunteers deciding to travel to more popular volunteer Africa destinations.